Design - Process and Notes

 You'll pass on scrapbooks or pin boards, links etc. and I'll use them as a starting block to come up with some initial concepts and ideas.

 Based on the initial concepts you'll either go with one of the given ideas or quite often these can be distilled with other elements suggested by the initial concepts to create something truly brilliant.

 After nailing the design I'll send you a final proof for approval.
 Check EVERYTHING carefully including all; dates, spelling, factual information etc. as once you've approved it; any changes, additional work or reprints will be at your own additional cost.

 Final invoice, production and delivery

-I'll send an invoice for the remaining balance and, when final payment is received, will print, produce, finish, pack and arrange delivery of the goods in the case of printed goods or, for digital design, will send you all of the files relating to items outlined in the contract or agreed previously.
-The package will be tailored but would usually include a brand guide including details of your fonts / colours / photography style etc. as well as multiple file types of your logo and any other deliverables agreed such as social media avatars / banners etc. All should be checked on receipt and any discrepancies or deviations from expectations reported immediately.
+I'll send an invoice for the remaining balance and when final payment is received will; print, produce, finish, pack and arrange delivery of the goods in the case of printed goods or, for digital design; will send you all of the files relating to items outlined in the contract or agreed previously.
+All should be checked on receipt and any discrepancies or deviations from expectations reported ASAP.

 Your moment of glory awaits - enjoy it!

 I love to hear about projects after they have been released into the wild.
 Quite often I feel sad to let them go having spent many a late night / early morning with them, it's good to hear how they get on in the wider world.

 You can read some comments from previous clients here.